 After etching, the printed protection is then removed and where applicable the etched area is filled with paint/ink or left with no infill which is more commonly known as a “natural etch” VIN, Chassis and marker plates are generally chemically etched although this process can be used on more aesthetic and detailed products as a very fine detail can be achieved.

-Anodized Aluminum is a process of opening the pores of the aluminum, printing and then sealing the aluminum meaning the print is effectively in the aluminum and not on the surface.
+Anodized Aluminium is a process of opening the pores of the aluminium, printing and then sealing the aluminium meaning the print is effectively in the aluminium and not on the surface.

-This is achieved by exposing the aluminum to an electrical circuit which makes the surface porous which can then be printed with specialist inks.
-Once printed the aluminum is then sealed which creates a hard transparent surface and encapsulates the ink.
+This is achieved by exposing the aluminium to an electrical circuit which makes the surface porous which can then be printed with specialist inks.
+Once printed the aluminium is then sealed which creates a hard transparent surface and encapsulates the ink.

-This process is used for aluminum plates and overlay which are exposed to the elements or extreme environments such as vehicle, machinery or equipment marker plates.
+This process is used for aluminium plates and overlay which are exposed to the elements or extreme environments such as vehicle, machinery or equipment marker plates.